-You can go to the Settings > Camera > Media > Video window to configure the video codec of stream #1 into H.264.
-The same will occur if you connect some newer VIVOTEK 9xxx series H.265 models.
-You will then need to chanage the CH1 and CH2 video streams to H.264.
+You can go to the Settings > Camera > Media > Video window to configure the video codec of stream #1 into H.264 or H.265.

 6. How do I move to another layout page?

 Move your cursor to the right hand side of your screen.
 The page turner buttons will appear as shown below.